antonellil/engineeringcurriculum/readme.md

 - There are many ways to code the client, but the current way its often done is primarily in JavaScript because thats what the web browser uses
 - The role of the client is to display things to the user and take user input
   - In the web browser, HTML and CSS are used for layout and display
-  - On iOS/Android/Windows/Mac, there are has similar layout and styling concepts to HTML and CSS
+    - On iOS/Android/Windows/Mac, there are similar layout and display concepts to HTML and CSS
-  - JavaScript is used for user input
+  - In the web browser, JavaScript is used for user input

-For the purpose of this curriculum and given its popularity, we will be focusing only on writing code in JavaScript.
+For the purpose of this curriculum and given its popularity, we will be focus only on writing code in JavaScript.

 Now we'll jump right into creating some fun websites.